 To do this without a machine, you need a barbell or dumbbell.

 Qualities Of A Good Machine High Row Alternative Exercise

-A good alternative for the high machine row exercise should target the same muscles as those targeted by the machine high row.
-High row machine alternatives should also replicate closely the same motor pattern of the machine high row.
+Good alternatives for the high machine row exercise should target the same muscles as those targeted by the machine high row.
+These alternatives should also closely replicate the same motor pattern of the machine high row.

-Now that you know the things to look out for when selecting a substitute for a machine high row, let’s see the possible options.
+Now that you know what to look for when selecting a substitute for a high-row machine let’s see the possible options.